mountain-pass/axios-cache-interceptor/README.md

 The cache status is a derived value, based on the HTTP headers `Date`, `Cache-Control: max-age`, `Cache-Control: stale-while-revalidate` and the current date timestamp (i.e. `Date.now()`).

-It's very useful for determining if a Reponse is `stale`, which may require refetching in the future.

 - `fresh` - If `Date.now()` is between `Date` and `Date + max-age`.
 - `stale` - If `Date.now()` is between `Date + max-age` and `Date + max-age + stale-while-revalidate`.
 - `none` - If `Date.now()` is greater than `Date + max-age + stale-while-revalidate`.